nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

 Understanding the command structure in EZSTATE is essential for efficient navigation and use of the app’s features.
-Each command in EZSTATE is designed to follow a clear, consistent format, allowing you to manage clients, listings, and appointments with precision and speed.
+Each command in EZSTATE is designed to follow a **clear, consistent format**, allowing you to manage clients, listings, and appointments with precision and speed.
 By mastering this structure, you will find it easier to remember commands and customize inputs, making your experience smoother and enabling you to accomplish tasks more effectively.

-This section breaks down the structure, reference, and prefixes used across all commands, so you can quickly become proficient with EZSTATE.
+This section breaks down the **structure, reference, and prefixes** used across all commands, so you can quickly become proficient with EZSTATE.

 Commands in EZSTATE follow the same structure: